dustywhite7/pythonMikkeli/courseSlides/7 - Regression.md

 # Cause and Effect

-[Correlation](http://www.tylervigen.com/spurious-correlations): Two variables are correlated when changes in one variable occur in a pattern corresponding to changes in the other.
+**[Correlation](http://www.tylervigen.com/spurious-correlations)**: Two variables are correlated when changes in one variable occur in a pattern corresponding to changes in the other.

 ---

 # Cause and Effect

-Causation: One variable moves, and the second variable changes because of the movement of the first.
+**Causation**: One variable moves, and the second variable changes because of the movement of the first.

 ![](correlation.png)